smarter-sh/community/contributors/guide/help-wanted.md

 ## Suggestions for Experienced Community Members

-We encourage our more experienced members to help new contributors, so that the Kubernetes community can continue to grow and maintain the kind, inclusive community that we all enjoy today.
+We encourage our more experienced members to help new contributors, so that the Smarter community can continue to grow and maintain the kind, inclusive community that we all enjoy today.

 The following suggestions go a long way toward preventing "drive-by" PRs, and